-Investing is an important element of personal finance on top of budgeting, saving and paying down debt, but for some reason it’s also usually the last thing us Millennials try to tackle.
+Now, we all know that investing is an important element of personal finance on top of budgeting, saving, and paying down debt, but for some reason, it’s also usually the last thing we Millennials try to tackle.

 Afraid of or Clueless About Investing?
 You’re Not Alone

 Investing, especially when you’re very new to it, can seem intimidating.
 You don’t want to do it wrong for fear of losing your hard-earned money, but whenever you talk to people about it, it doesn’t seem like anyone really knows anything about it.
 They’ll throw around terms like ETFs or GICs, but when you ask them specifically what any of those mean or when is a good time to start investing, it’s hard to get a clear answer.

 If you’re nodding your head right now, I feel you!
 I went through the exact same thing in my early 20s.
 It was incredibly frustrating wanting to invest, but not having a clear roadmap on how to go about it.

 TD did a survey recently and unsurprisingly found that 36% of Millennials don’t know if it’s the right time to invest and 37% don’t invest at all.
 So clearly there is a huge number of Millennials out there who are either afraid of the risk factor that comes with investing, or they just don’t know how to start — so they don’t.

 How I Would Suggest You Invest If You’re a Millennial

 It’s simple — investing in Index Funds and Exchange-Traded Funds (ETFs) is the way to go if you’re a Millennial.
 GICs and mutual funds just don’t offer the returns they once did, and their fees are notoriously high.
 Going the self-directed route is also a good way to go, especially since there are so many ways to do this now, like through TD’s Direct Investing WebBroker™.
 Options like these help you cut down on costs, leaving you with more money in the end.